jedzej/tietopythontraining-basic/README.md

 1. Lesson 14 - Keeping Time, Scheduling Tasks, and Launching Programs
 1. Lesson 15 - Objects and classes

+#### Not in scope
+1. virtualenv
+1. network / web frameworks
+1. metaclasses

 # TODO: These topics are not covered in the lessons above
 1. List/dict/generator comprehensions
 11. decorators